ewpa/WiFiMSC/README.md

 Single storage profile hard-coded into device firmware.
 To change the profile the SPIFFS (or entire flash) must be wiped and the firmware rebuilt and re-flashed.
-SPIFFS code on the ESP32-S2 is currently unreliable, leading to occasional SSH key loss.
 No status/activity feedback or user interface.
 No Ethernet support.
 Memory is tight on the ESP32-S2.